Monday - Friday

 When people get married, they want to be together.

-Mark chapter 10 tells us the reason for divorce - a hard heart.
+Mark chapter 10 tells us the reason for divorce is

 So make sure that you aren't helping to create a hard heart in your spouse - AND - seek to keep your own heart tender.